 Saying “I did all the work” or “It was my idea” was like saying, “The world revolves around me, and I need everyone to know it” “Even if other people do not share the same philosophy, they are not willing to fight for recognition that is rightfully theirs. .

-And they are quick to put others under the bus.
+10. They are quick to put others under the bus.

 One seller complained.
 A customer experiences minimal change.
 The coworker goes crazy.
 Whatever happened, it’s somebody else’s fault